Is your child’s increased junk food consumption causing you stress?

 Junk Food At Parties

 I already mentioned one of my tips to avoid overeating junk food at parties.
-Carry your own snack box and feed your child before you leave for the party.
-This reduces the number of junk foods consumed at the party.
+Carry your own snack box or feed your child before you leave for the party.
+This reduces the amount of junk foods consumed at the party.

 Junk Food Exposure In School